 The World Mosquito Program (WMP) is a notfor-profit group of companies owned by Monash University that works to protect the global community from mosquito-borne diseases.
-The World Mosquito Program uses naturally occurring bacteria called Wolbachia to reduce the ability of mosquitoes to
+The World Mosquito Program uses naturally occurring bacteria called Wolbachia to reduce the ability of mosquitoes to transmit viruses to humans.

-Following decades of research and successful field trial results, the World Mosquito Program is currently partnering with communities in 12 countries around the world to implement our ground-breaking

-Solution.
-We have staff working in countries across Oceania, Asia, Europe, and the Americas, and offices established in Australia, Vietnam, France and Panama.
+Following decades of research and successful field trial results, the World Mosquito Program is currently partnering with communities in 14 countries around the world to implement our ground-breaking solution.
+We have staff working in countries across Oceania, Asia, Europe, and the Americas, and offices established in Australia, Vietnam, France and